What if your best work is behind you?

 I had a lot of trouble writing this article.
 To be more specific, I spent an entire day trying to write.
 I wrote five articles that didn't make the cut for sharing with you.

 There was a lot of staring blankly at a blinking cursor.
 (Damn you, blinking cursor!)

 Oh no!
 What if all my best writing is behind me?
 What if last week I finally said everything I had to say about … everything?
 What if the last thing I wrote was the best thing I’ll ever write, and nothing else will ever come close?
 What if it’s all downhill from here?
 What if that was “Peak Paul?”
 (It’s like Peak Oil, but more environmentally friendly, since I’m recyclable.)

 I put a lot of pressure on myself.
 To write well.
-To design and code well so my clients are successful.
-To help the folks I consult with take their business further.
-To make products that are useful.
+To design and code well.
+To help the folks who buy my products take their businesses further.
 And most of all, to be valuable to the folks who pay attention to what I’m doing.

 It’s stressful.
 And it’s never more stressful than right after something performs well, because now there are high expectations.
 Now the bar has been set.
 Now people are listening.
 Now I’m putting more pressure on myself than ever before.